-The conference was organized in Sarajevo on 27th - 29th November by Arnika (Czech Republic), the Center for Environment (Bosnia and Herzegovina), and WWF Adria thanks to financial support of the European Union, the Transition Promotion Programme of the Czech Republic, Global Greengrants Fund and the Heinrich-BöllStiftung.
+The conference was organized in Sarajevo on 27th - 29th November by Arnika (Czech Republic), the Center for Environment (Bosnia and Herzegovina), and WWF Adria thanks to financial support from the European Union, the Transition Promotion Programme of the Czech Republic, Global Greengrants Fund, and the Heinrich-BöllStiftung.

-Organizers of the conference will deliver the Declaration to the Western Bakan governments, public authorities, relevant national and international institutions with a request to conduct a revision of all strategic documents that affect the sustainable management of Western Balkans rivers and they hope for an open and sincere discussion.
+Organizers at the conference will deliver the Declaration to the Western Balkan governments, public authorities, relevant national, and international institutions with a request to conduct a revision of all strategic documents that affect the sustainable management of Western Balkans rivers and they hope for an open and sincere discussion.

 → Find the Declaration on the Protection of the Rivers of the Western Balkans here.

 The Western Balkans suffers from a highly disputable boom of small hydropower plants.
 Over 300 unnecessary dams are planned to block 244 rivers in Bosnia and Herzegovina alone and up to 2,700 in the West Balkan region.
 According to civil societies’ findings, the majority of the said project has not been properly announced and democratically discussed with the public and fail to comply with environmental standards.

 PHOTO GALLERY: See the pictures from the 'Sarajevo River Talks'